harmanea/shape2fate/README.md

 pip install .[io]
 ```

-This is required to run the example and benchmarking scripts.
+**NOTE:** Optional dependencies are required to run the example and benchmarking scripts.

 ### 4. Run a quick test